osu-cs340-ecampus/nodejs-starter-app/Step 7 - Dynamically Deleting Data/README.md

 It is possible that a person can have their id in two different tables since they can exist within their native table bsg_people and the intersection table bsg_cert_people.
 To handle this we first remove them from the intersection table by using the query on line 92, then we remove them from their native table bsg_people with the query on line 93.

-Since every http communication has a request and response its important to send back a response even if the front-end doesn't need any data (since we are just deleting 1 row), for this reason we send back a status of 204 (No Content) common for PUT or DELETE.
+Since every http communication has a request and response its important to send back a response even if the front-end doesn't need any data.
+A lack of a response from the back-end will cause the front-end to hang and wait for a response.
+Since we are just deleting 1 row and don't need to send back any new data we will send back a status of 204 (No Content) common for PUT or DELETE.

 Notes: HTML forms only support POST and GET which means a form for updating or deleting won't work for app.put and app.delete routes respectively.
-It is also very important to always include error handlers when making queries so that if an error occurs the proper status can be displayed.
+It is also important to always include error handlers after performing queries so that if an error occurs the proper status can be displayed.

 ## Update add_person.js

-Now its important to update our previous javascript file add_person.js so that when new files are added through ajax they get a delete column with a working delete button since as of now new rows added won't get their proper delete button unless the page is refreshed.
+Now its important to update our previous javascript file add_person.js so that when new rows are added through ajax they get a delete column with a working delete button since as of now new rows added won't get their proper delete button unless the page is refreshed.

 Modify your addRowToTable function in add_person.js to include a new table data cell and button like the following code: